Ncloud CLI

 $ ./ncloud server getPublicIpInstanceList --publicIpInstanceNoList 573361 --publicIpInstanceNoList 571968

 Strings that do not contain spaces may or may not be contained within quotation marks.
 However, strings in Map format must be contained within quotation marks.
-As shown in examples below, single quotation marks (') and double quotation marks (") can be used in Linux, macOS, Unix, and Windows PowerShell, and double quotation marks (") is used in Windows Command Prompt.
+As shown in the following example, Linux, Mac OS, Unix, and Windows PowerShell can use single quotation marks (') and double quotation marks ("), and Windows Command Prompt uses double quotation marks (").

 • Windows PowerShell, Linux, MacOS, Unix